the place

 Where is the DH hub located?

-The DH Hub is home to a:
+The DH Hub is home to our:

-• Creative Media suite – Taiwhanga Pāpāho Auaha
+• Creative Media suite – Taiwhanga Pāpāho Auaha and

-• Linguistics Lab – Taiwhanga Mātai Wetereo, and
+• Linguistics Lab – Taiwhanga Mātai Wetereo

 How to make bookings for the Digital Humanities Hub